-Last year this time I was truly having an adventure in the freezing weather of DC with three of my girlfriends from undergrad.
+Last inauguration around this time I was truly having an adventure in the freezing weather of DC with three of my girlfriends from undergrad.
 After President Obama won the first time we were all adamant about going to the inauguration but we didn’t know the process of requesting tickets from your congressperson until late in the game.
 So when I was planning what to do with my winter term (or January term if you go to another school) I scheduled it around being back in time to go to the inauguration.
 So I cut my Spanish immersion trip in Mexico short and flew back to Ohio.
 Literally, as soon as I got back to town, I exchanged out some of my clothes for clean ones, picked up the girls and packed down my little VW beetle, and hit the road to DC.
 It was snowy and icy, and COLD.
 And to make matters worse, my windshield wiper fluid was frozen so I spent those 6 hours driving hunched over sideways so that I could see through the one clear strip of windshield.

 Regardless, we made it to DC safely.
 We had plans to stay with another friend who had graduated from Oberlin the previous year, but first we were invited to dinner with some of my relatives who lived in the area.
 We had an awesome dinner sitting around the table listening to hilarious stories from some old black women who saw the worst of America’s racism.
 It was an incredible intergenerational experience to juxtapose their experiences with this historical moment of electing the nation’s first African American president.
 Most of us twenty-somethings didn’t expect to see it happen, so I can imagine how incredible it was for these 80+ women growing up in the South.